Reflection Meditation: Reflect on Your Experiences

 Select a theme, situation, or topic as the focal point of your meditation.

-The idea that you choose to ponder may be something you’ve been thinking about lately, or may be a conflict you’ve recently faced.
-Oftentimes, our intuition will nudge us towards what it would be most beneficial for us to ponder.
+The idea that you choose to ponder may be something you’ve been thinking about lately, or maybe a conflict you’ve recently faced.
+Oftentimes, our intuition will nudge us towards what would be most beneficial for us to ponder.

 Get into a comfortable position.